solvvy/redact-pii/README.md

 ### CLI

 Add names to the datatset using the following command.
-The script accepts 2 arguments (first name & last name) with space seperated values.
+The script accepts 2 arguments (first name & last name) with space separated values.
 Only unique names will be added to the data set.

 ```bash
 node bin/add-names.js --first michael toni --last smart kent